 - Time: 20 hours on-demand

 You will learn how to write complex SQL queries and build web applications using NodeJS and MySQL.
-You will also learn how to model real-world data and answer company performance questions using data.
+You will also learn how to model real-world data and answer company performance questions.
 This is a great bootcamp for mastering SQL, which is the standard language for managing databases.

 Best Free Databases Courses